Queen of Hearts (Alice's Adventures in Wonderland): Alice in the Country of Hearts

 In the manga Alice in the Country of Hearts, the Queen of Hearts is known as Vivaldi.
 She isn't as much a main character, though, and she has very few parts in the current books.
 Vivaldi rules Heart Castle and is feuding with the other territories over Wonderland.
 She is beautiful with black hair, unlike other adaptations.
 She speaks in the majestic plural, e.g., "We are happy you are here to see us."
 As discovered through Heart no Kuni no Alice the game by Quinrose (the predecessor to the manga).
 Blood Dupree (The Hatter) is Vivaldi's little brother though it is alluded to be a romantic interest for Vivaldi until Alice discovers the secret.

-SyFy TV miniseries
+Alice miniseries

 In the two-part series Alice, hosted by the SyFy Channel, the Queen of Hearts is portrayed by Kathy Bates as a refined but ruthless drug lord.
 The miniseries is set one hundred and fifty years after the original Alice's first visit to Wonderland (the heroine is an unrelated character) and the Queen is (as usual) the primary villain of the series.
 As is customary, the Queen is depicted as narcissistic, declaring herself as "the most powerful woman in the history of literature" and obese.
 Her calm, cold demeanour suggests that she too is a mixture of the Queen of Hearts and the Red Queen.
 Her name is given as "Mary Elizabeth Heart", and it is suggested that the Hearts are the "Red" royal family who seized control of Wonderland from the "White" royal family.